National Legal Hotline

 How is stamp duty calculated?

 The amount of stamp duty that is payable for a dutiable transaction is calculated based on the dutiable value of the dutiable property.
 Dutiable value generally means the greater of what is being paid for the property, and its market value free of other interests such as mortgages.
 General rates of duty then apply to that value.
-For example, if you transfer land that is worth more than $725,000, the amount of stamp duty that is payable on the transfer is equal to the sum of $27,810 plus 4.5% for every $100 that is over $725,000.
-If the land was worth slightly less, for example $500,000, the amount of duty is reduced to $12,935 plus 4.25% of every $100 that is over $325,000.
-It is clear from these examples that calculating stamp duty can be a very complex affair, and you should seek legal advice to make sure you get the calculations right.
+For example, if a person transfers land that is worth more than $725,000, the amount of stamp duty that is payable on the transfer is equal to the sum of $27,810 plus 4.5% for every $100 that is over $725,000.
+If the land was worth $500,000, the amount of duty is reduced to $12,935 plus 4.25% of every $100 that is over $325,000.

 Who pays the stamp duty?